Vimala242/DataAnalysis_Projects/Bellabeat Case Study/README.md

 clean_names(hourly_steps)
 hourly_steps <- rename_with(hourly_steps, tolower)
 ```
-I will check the data again to verify that changes has been effected.
+Checking the data again to verify that the changes have been applied successfully.
 ```
 head(daily_activity)
 head(daily_sleep)